redhat-cop/containers-quickstarts/hoverfly/README.md

 Build the container and deploy it in openshift:

-`$ oc new-app https://github.com/rht-labs/labs-ci-cd --name=hoverfly --context-dir=docker/hoverfly`
+`$ oc new-app https://github.com/redhat-cop/containers-quickstarts --name=hoverfly --context-dir=hoverfly`

 Expose the proxy/webserver port